EgorPashkow/ListOrgLib/README.md

 # ListOrgLib
-Library for convenient parsing of data from the site list-org.com
+Library provides a pure Python interface for list-org.com site.

-## Requirements
-- lxml
+It works with Python 3 versions.

+The library does not use the site api.

+The site list-org.com provides full data on organizations - registration information, contacts, details, founders, statistical indicators - financial, accounting, production results.

 ## Examples
 Get organization by link